thangl3/simple-todolist-php/README.md

 # simple-todolist-php
-A simple to do list made with PHP language.
+A simple to-do-list made with pure PHP and Vuejs.
 It already for running on server and testing.

 ## Usage